One of the mysteries of the English language finally explained.

 - ‘A cast-iron Dutch oven of hot baked beans and a tray of bright silver eating tools sat at the other end of the serving table.’

-- 1.1historical A large cooking pot or metal box serving as a simple oven, heated by being placed under or next to hot coals.
+- 1.1historical A large metal box serving as a simple oven, heated by being placed under or next to hot coals.

 - ‘When the coals are ready, a French marble cake will cook in a Dutch oven.’

 In this article we explore how to impress employers with a spot-on CV.